LocalJoost/LocalJoost.github.io/_posts/2021-05-12-Upgrading-reading-and-positioning-QR-codes-with-HoloLens-2-to-Unity-2020-+-OpenXR-plugin.markdown

 ## Step 9: Update MRTK profile settings

-Microsoft are providing some excellent step-by-step guidance on how to configure the MRKT for use with the OpenXR plugin, explaining how to set up a new project as well as updating an existing configuration.
+Microsoft are providing some excellent step-by-step guidance on how to configure the MRTK for use with the OpenXR plugin, explaining how to set up a new project as well as updating an existing configuration.
 I don't quite feel like repeating that.
 [Just follow the steps here.](https://docs.microsoft.com/en-us/windows/mixed-reality/mrtk-unity/configuration/getting-started-with-mrtk-and-xrsdk#configuring-mrtk-for-the-xr-sdk-pipeline).
-Updating is a bit more complex than starting anew, but is certainly advisable if you have a lot of custom profile settings (which I usually have, as I am using the [censored] out of the MRKTs configuration options).
+Updating is a bit more complex than starting anew, but is certainly advisable if you have a lot of custom profile settings (which I usually have, as I am using the [censored] out of the MRTKs configuration options).
 Do be careful to follow the instructions to the letter - instructions for the soon-to-be-deprecated Windows Mixed Reality XR plugin and the OpenXR plugin are provided *in the same text*, and mixing up is easy - with very undesirable results.
 It's not hard, just double check every setting to make sure it's accurate.

 Also, *make sure to follow the tip about link.xml at the very end of the section*.